 2017 update: Campus PR continues to be overloaded.
-As a result, the Theatre Arts Artistic Director has done the bulk of the publicity for the 2014-2015 through the 2016-2017 seasons (press releases, calendar listings, distribution of photos, coordination of campus PR events, website and outreach to critics).
+As a result, the Theatre Arts Artistic Director has done the bulk of the publicity for the 2014-2015 through the 2017-2018 seasons (press releases, calendar listings, distribution of photos, coordination of campus PR events, website, coordination of radio interviews, and outreach to critics).

 With the cultural shift to social media, there is now a need for consistent and constant outreach.
-Theatre Arts hired a student Marketing Intern to field most of the social media needs.
-However, mentoring this very talented student through the world of PR has added to the Chair's workload.
+Theatre Arts hired a student Marketing Intern to field most of the social media needs for 2016-2017.
+For the 2017-2018 year, this person moved into a guest artist position, paid from our already stressed Foundation Account.
+However, mentoring this very talented new marketing coordinator through the world of PR has added to the Chair's workload.